-  We like to think most insurance purchases are vital to protecting our family, however understand that no insurance covers financial mistakes more than life insurance.
+We like to think most insurance purchases are vital to protecting our family, however, understand that no insurance covers financial mistakes more than life insurance.
 Leaving behind different mounds of debt and unpaid expenses adds extra stress to an already difficult situation.

-Planning for your death is never fun, but not making the proper arrangements could leave you family with additional stress and debts.
+Planning for your death is never fun, but not making the proper arrangements could leave your family with additional stress and debts.
 The perfect life insurance plan does exist but locating and understanding the policy could be confusing.
 Helping senior applicants choose a great plan to meet their needs is what we do best.
 Life insurance is the best safety net that you can ever buy, but your plan shouldn’t break your bank every month.

 It can be difficult for senior citizens over 60 to obtain affordable term life insurance, especially when they have pre-existing conditions that puts them into a high-risk category.
-Fortunately there are some insurance companies that provide no medical exam policies at a price that is affordable to the average senior without the necessity of submitting to a medical exam.
+Fortunately, there are some insurance companies that provide no medical exam policies at a price that is affordable to the average senior without the necessity of submitting to a medical exam.
 All the potential buyer needs to do is answer some medical questions about his health, and the company may send for a medical report from the doctor.

-Tomorrow can throw you a curve ball and once that happens you’ll be down in the count.
+Tomorrow can throw you a curveball and once that happens you’ll be down in the count.
 Reach out to our agents soon and we will handle any of your insurance needs.